Working through a recruitment agency

 the recruitment agency raises an invoice to the client for the work undertaken by the worker (including all the on top costs of employment), plus any expenses agreed to be reimbursed and their fee;

-the recruitment agency then processes the gross pay element to the worker (including any allowable expenses) and deducts the necessary tax and NIC.
+the recruitment agency then processes the gross pay element to the worker (including any allowable expenses) and deducts the necessary statutory deductions.

-It is important to note that technically, agency workers are not the employees of either the agency they work for (unless they are given an overarching contract of employment), nor the end client.
-However they should be ‘workers’ for employment law purposes in terms of their relationship with the recruitment agency and in addition, have certain additional rights conferred on them under the Agency Worker Regulations.
+It is important to note that in some instances, agency workers are not the employees of either the agency they work for (unless they are given an overarching contract of employment), nor the end client.
+However they are ‘workers’ for employment law purposes in terms of their relationship with the recruitment agency and in addition, have certain additional rights conferred on them under the Agency Worker Regulations.

 For tax purposes, they are usually deemed to be employees of the recruitment agency, meaning the recruitment agency should operate PAYE on their wages (assuming they are under supervision, direction or control of any person).
 You can find HMRC’s guidance on supervision, direction or control on GOV.UK.